dwilbourne/pvcStruct/docs/source/index.rst

 * Collections (ordered and unordered)
 * Trees (leaves ordered or unordered)
-* Range, which is a simple structure containing a min and a max and which allows you to test a value to see if the value falls within the range.
-Combine this structure into a collection and you can produce a series of possibly discontiguous ranges and easily determine whether a value falls within the ranges.
+* Range, which is a simple structure containing a min and a max and which allows you to test a x to see if the x falls within the range.
+Combine this structure into a collection and you can produce a series of possibly discontiguous ranges and easily determine whether a x falls within the ranges.

 Design Points